BDC Hamburger Icon

 1. Remote workers are often confined to the home.

 Solution: Exercise your time management skills to overcome this challenge.
 Take the time you would otherwise commute to work and walk in your neighborhood or a nearby park.
-Seeing and interacting with others will help you feel more social, give you energy, and boost your mood and overall mental health.
+Seeing and interacting with others will help you feel more social, give you energy and boost your mood and overall mental health.

 TipBottom line

 Experiment with working at a coffee shop or other location sometimes.
-However, ensure your company employs secure remote access best practices to prevent unauthorized access to the business’s programs and data when you’re using public Wi-Fi.
+However, ensure your company employs secure remote access best practices to prevent unauthorized access to the business's programs and data when using public Wi-Fi.

 2. Remote workers may feel isolated or lonely.